Marshmallow root

 • Dizziness in sensitive individuals

-These effects usually fade as your body adjusts to the herb.
-Starting with a lower dose can help minimize discomfort.
+These effects usually fade as your body adjusts.
+Starting with a smaller amount helps reduce any initial discomfort.

 Respiratory Effects

-Smoking marshmallow root can irritate your throat and lungs.
-This matters especially if you have asthma or other breathing conditions.
-The smoke may cause coughing or chest tightness in some people.
-Start with small amounts to gauge your tolerance before increasing usage.
-Proper ventilation helps reduce irritation when smoking at home.
+Smoking marshmallow root can irritate the throat and lungs.
+This matters most if you have asthma or other breathing conditions.
+Some users report coughing or mild chest tightness.
+Test your tolerance with small amounts first.
+Blending with other smooth herbs like mullein can create a gentler smoke.
+Proper ventilation also helps when smoking indoors.

 Blood Sugar Changes